Craniocervical ligament injuries: Focus on the alar ligament

 I have an MRI that shows injury of my transverse and alar ligaments

 Three years ago I was involved in an accident.
 I have seen many specialists and neurologists and now I am seeing pain management specialists.
 I am not getting any help.
 Almost any rotation or movement of my head will cause pain of varying degrees.
 I do however have constant pain in my right occipital area.
-I have an MRI that shows injury of my transverse and alar ligaments.
+I have an MRI that shows injury to my transverse and alar ligaments.
 The doctors I am seeing don’t want to treat C1-C2 and would prefer to limit treatments further down my cervical spine.
 I have had facet joint injections further down my spine and nerve ablation with no improvement.

 The displaced C1